SheCodesAustralia/workshopcontent/content/python/space_turtle_chomp/part_1_space_turtle_chomp.md

 This piece of code is slightly different to the code you have written before.
-Instead of telling the computer to perform an instruction *once* you are telling the computer to perform that construction while some condition is true.
-You are doing this using what's called a ``while`` loop.
-The syntax of a while loop is:
+Instead of telling the computer to perform an instruction *once* you are telling the computer to **repeatedly** perform that instruction *for as long as some condition is true*.
+You are doing this using what's called a `while` loop.
+The syntax of a `while` loop is:

 ```python
 while <condition>